 Frequently Asked Questions

-Any Registered Student Organization looking for funding from a UNLV entity, such as CSUN, must be a registered supplier.
+Any RSO looking for funding from a UNLV entity, such as CSUN, must be a registered supplier.

-If you experience difficulties with the site, please utilize the following email address with questions: firstname.lastname@example.org.
+If you experience difficulties with the site or the details of your application, please email email@example.com with questions.

-Each RSO must provide their EIN/Tax ID information to CSUN, basically the equivalent of a social security number for a business or organization.
+Each RSO must provide their Employer Identification Number (EIN)/Tax ID to CSUN.
+EINs are issued by the Internal Revenue Service (IRS) and are used to identify a business entity or organization.
 In order to register as a supplier with NSHE, you had to provide your EIN in the application process.
-They are obtained from the IRS.
+Still have questions about EINS?

-We cannot provide any specific instructions on how registered student organizations (RSOs) manage their funds in off-campus accounts but the following is common among other organizations.
+We cannot provide any specific instructions on how RSOs manage their funds in non-UNLV accounts but the following is common among other organizations.
 Most other RSOs choose to open a bank account under the RSO's name.
 US Bank (located on the 1st floor of the SU) is the most common due to proximity and their familiarity with our RSOs, but other banks are also utilized.
-A few notes about opening an off-campus bank account:
+A few notes about opening a non-UNLV bank account: